 You should have flexible availability and be able to work weekdays, weekends and holidays.
 Regardless of the job you perform, your punctuality and attendance is essential to our operation.
 More details below:

 Aquidneck has the longest season and sails 7 days a week from May until the end of October.
 Crew on Aquidneck typically work a full day rotating 4/3 week schedule.
 Aquidneck crew should be available to sail from May through the end of the season in late October and help before and after the season with getting the boat ready and downrigging/winterizing her.

 Sightsailer sails from Memorial Day weekend at the end of May, weekends only in June, 5 days a week in July and August, then weekends only in September.
 Crew on Sightsailer sail 5 days/week and should be available from May until the end of her season in late September (weekends only in September) and then help put the boat to bed.

 Front desk staff work morning, mid day and closing shifts.
 Front desk staff usually work 4-5 shifts/week.
 We hire front desk staff for both the entire season as well as students returning to school, however if you’re leaving early you should be able to commit to working at least through Labor Day.
 Students returning to college in the area who are available to work a couple shifts once school starts, or help out with office work over the winter are a big help!

 Bowen’s Wharf is a highly visible, upscale area with many high caliber restaurants and merchants.
 Our Appearance and Dress Code standards are similar to many service oriented businesses.
 They have been established to present the image of a friendly, professional and hospitality oriented staff.

-Appearance Code: We love you for your energetic and unique personality, however no Mohawks, lip jewelry, giant nose rings, ear gauges, etc. You get the idea.
+Appearance Code: We love you for your energetic and unique personality, however no Mohawks, multicolored hair, lip jewelry, giant nose rings, ear gauges, etc. You get the idea.

 Dress Code: We have a basic dress code for captains, crew and front desk described in more detail in our Employee Manual.